blandin/EmptyEpsilon-linux-buildscript/README.md

 # EmptyEpsilon-linux-buildscript
-The purpose of this Bash script is to facilitate and expedite the process of building the EmptyEpsilon project on Linux platforms.
+The purpose of this Bash script is to facilitate and expedite the process of building [EmptyEpsilon](https://daid.github.io/EmptyEpsilon/) on Linux platforms.

 ## Current limitations
 - Only works on Ubuntu derivatives 16.04 and above